UT-88. MONITOR-F for the complete configuration

-In the previous post we learned how to launch the computer in full configuration.
-Lets see how it works and what commands MONITOR-F has.
+In the previous post, we learned how to launch the computer in complete configuration.
+Let’s see how it works and what commands MONITOR-F has.

 As you remember, Monitor-F can be launched from address F800H using the command 7 F800.
 MONITOR-F setups stack pointer, initialise some constants and variables in memory and makes keyboard initialisation.

-After that it displays «UT-88» on screen (it is “ЮТ-88” on Russian).
-An arrow and coursor on screen means that the computer waits a commant to be entered.
+After that, it displays «UT-88» on the screen (it is “ЮТ-88” in Russian).
+An arrow and cursor on the screen means the computer waits for a command to enter.
 MONITOR-F commands are in the table below.
-They are all consist of one letter with hex parameters divided by commas. «ВК» button (“Enter”) is pressed at the end.
+They all consist of one letter with hex parameters divided by commas.
+The «ВК» button (“Enter”) is pressed at the end.

 |D||ADR1, ADR2||Display memory range in hex format|

 |L||ADR1, ADR2||Display memory range in character format|